Jonathan Akpoborie: International career

 Akpoborie was part of the Nigeria team that won the first edition of the FIFA U-16 Championship in 1985, scoring in the final against the then West Germany.
 Two years later, he featured for the Flying Eagles at the 1987 FIFA World Youth Championship in Chile.

 He attended and played for Brooklyn College.

 At the senior level, he was selected for the 1992 and 2000 Africa Cup of Nations where he won bronze and silver respectively.
 His first senior cap was in a 1992 Africa Cup of Nations Third-place match against Cameroon, which the Super Eagles won.
 He scored his first goal for the Super Eagles against Mexico at the 1995 U.S. Cup on 24 June 1995.
 He got his second goal – a 48th-minute equalizer – in a 1–1 draw with Kenya in a 1998 FIFA World Cup qualification match on 12 January 1997.

-Akpoborie was surprisingly dropped from Nigeria's squad for 1998 FIFA World Cup by Bora Milutinović, in spite of the fact that he played in five of the six 1998 FIFA World Cup qualification matches and was the joint second top scorer in the 1997-98 UEFA Cup Winners' Cup tournament.
+Akpoborie was surprisingly dropped from Nigeria's squad for the 1998 FIFA World Cup by Bora Milutinović, in spite of the fact that he played in five of the six 1998 FIFA World Cup qualification matches and was the joint second top scorer in the 1997-98 UEFA Cup Winners' Cup tournament.
 He was also one of the two Nigerian footballers to play in a European Cup final that year, the other being Inter Milan defender Taribo West, who was red-carded in the 1998 UEFA Cup Final, less than a month to the World Cup in France.

 In 1999, Dutch manager Thijs Libregts recalled him to the national side in a 2000 Africa Cup of Nations (AFCON) qualifier against Senegal.
 The game ended in a 1–1 draw, with Akpoborie scoring his third international goal.
 Nigeria did not play any qualifier after the game as they qualified as hosts of the 2000 AFCON after Zimbabwe – the originally designated host – failed to get a guarantee from the government.

 Akpoborie featured in a number of games ahead of the 2002 FIFA World Cup.
-In the 2002 FIFA World Cup qualification – CAF First Round, he scored his fourth goal in Nigeria's 4–0 win over Eritrea in Lagos.
+In the 2002 FIFA World Cup qualification – CAF first round, he scored his fourth goal in Nigeria's 4–0 win over Eritrea in Lagos.